-- Mute when you join

-- Video is optional, but encouraged.

-- Use the same name that is on your Brightspace account

-- If you have a question, use the raise hand feature or message in chat and wait to be called upon before unmuting.

-- the current topic of discussion.
+- Mute when you join - Video is strongly encouraged. - Use the same name that is on your Brightspace account - If you have a question, use the raise hand feature or message in chat and wait to be called upon before unmuting. - Chat should be used for relevant questions or comments on the current topic of discussion.